Susan Smith: Crimes

-On October 25, 1994, Smith reported to police that her vehicle had been carjacked by a black man who drove away with her sons still inside.
+On October 25, 1994, Smith reported to police that she had been the victim of a carjacking by a black man while driving her 1990 Mazda Protégé sedan with her sons – Michael, aged three, and Alexander, aged 14 months – still in the back seat.
 For nine days, she made dramatic pleas on national television for their safe return.
 However, following an intensive investigation and a nationwide search for them, she confessed on November 3, 1994, to letting her car roll into nearby John D. Long Lake, drowning them inside.
 Her motivation was reportedly to facilitate a relationship with a local wealthy man named Tom Findlay.
-Prior to the murders he sent Smith a letter ending their relationship and expressing that he did not want children.
-She said that there was no motive nor did she plan the murders, stating that she was not in a right state of mind.
+Prior to the murders, he sent her a letter ending their relationship and expressing that he did not want children.
+She said there was no motive nor did she plan the murders, stating that she was not in a right state of mind.

-Later investigation revealed that detectives doubted Smith's story from the start and believed that she murdered her sons.
+Later revelations indicated that detectives doubted Smith's story from the start and believed that she murdered her sons.
 By the second day of the investigation, the police suspected that she knew their location and hoped that they were still alive.
 Investigators started to search the nearby lakes and ponds, including John D. Long Lake, where their bodies were eventually found.
-Initial water searches did not locate the car because the police believed it would be within 30 feet of the shore, and did not search farther; it turned out to be 122 feet from the shore.
-After the boys had been missing for two days, Susan and David were subjected to a polygraph test.
-The biggest breakthrough of the case was her description of the carjacking location.
-She had claimed that a traffic light had turned red causing her to stop at an otherwise empty intersection.
-However, it was determined that the light would not have turned red for her unless a vehicle was present on the intersecting road.
+Initial water searches did not locate the car because the police believed it would be within 30 feet of the shore, and did not search further; it turned out to be 122 feet from the shore.
+After the boys had been missing for two days, Smith was subjected to a polygraph test.
+A significant breakthrough in the case was her description of the carjacking location.
+She had claimed that a traffic light had turned red, causing her to stop at an otherwise empty intersection.
+However, it was determined that the light would not have turned red for her unless another vehicle was present on the intersecting road.
 This conflicted with her statement that she did not see any other cars there when the carjacking took place.